scorphus/thumbor-wand-engine/README.md

 2. Install pre-commit (we recommend [installing][pre-commit-install] it not as part of the virtual environment — use your system's package manager)

-3. Install wand-engine in editable mode with all required dependencies:
+3. Install thumbor-wand-engine in editable mode with all required dependencies:

         $ make setup